TheRegzi/Rainy-Days---CA/README.md

-# Rainy Days Course Assignment
+# Rainy Days Cross-Course Project
 ![website image](images/rainy-days-website-image.JPG)

 This is the README file for my first front-end project called "Rainy Days."
 This project is a simple online clothing store that I have developed as part of my Front-End Development studies at Noroff Vocational School.